Natasha Clarke is a Fine Artist and Muralist known for her distinctive portraits that celebrate Beauty, womanhood, and self-discovery.

 Their beauty is not defined by the gaze of others, but by their own sense of self.

-At its core, my work is about reclaiming beauty as something expansive, powerful, and deeply personal.
+At its core, my work is about reclaiming beauty and celebrating my mixed heritage as a White British and Black Caribbean female artist.